heutelbeck/sapl-policy-engine/pdp-extensions/geo-traccar/README.md

 ### Traccar

-After establishing a session with the traccar server the PIP uses the traccar socket endpoint to provide the current position of a device.
-Additionally all of the devices geofences are responded too.
+After establishing a session with the Traccar server the PIP uses the Traccar socket endpoint to provide the current position of a device.
+Additionally, all the devices geofences are responded too.
 You can use the "within" function from the GeoFunctions-library to check if the device is inside a fence.

 #### Example policy